reticant/tools/README.md

-About the OPNsense tools
+About the Reticent tools
 ========================

 In conjunction with src.git, ports.git, core.git and plugins.git they
-create sets, packages and images for the OPNsense project.
+create sets, packages and images for the Reticent project.

 Setting up a build system
 =========================